-The GRC software renders the following functions: firstly, governance; secondly, risk; and thirdly, compliance.
+The GRC software renders the following functions for managed I.T. services: governance, risk, and compliance.

 Before choosing a compliance plan, organizations should execute a proper plan, set directions, and regulate all the developments and outcomes for successful governance.
 It also involves managing information and data.

 Threats and vulnerabilities engender more significant risks for organizations.
 Thus, GRC allows I.T. risk assessment and management.
 It helps to mitigate risks and monitor third-party and supplier involvement.

 After ensuring proper governance and effective risk management, organizations may evaluate their compliance.

 Most businesses fail to invest in up-to-date security protocols and data protection adequately.
 However, the cost of a data breach creates a financial burden far more than investing in proper security protocols.
 I.T. compliance measures such as the General Data Protection Regulation (GDPR) will help your business address internal security processes and procedures.
 For example, mandates focused on privileged access management can improve access to critical data, while the 72-hour breach notification can also help mitigate a cybersecurity threat in a timely fashion.

 Ensuring your business conducts its operations per the relevant I.T. laws and regulations is crucial to achieving your business goals, enhancing public trust, improving internal processes, and reducing legal risks.
 With data breach consequences such as loss of public trust and lawsuits, there are many reasons for your business to prioritize I.T. compliance.